 As of September 2019, events can be set as "private" or "public".
 A private event can only be accessed via a direct link.
 There will be a "crossed out eye" indicator for private events that will be shown in the event list and on the event summary page to help identify any event set to be not visible.
 When creating an event, "Public" will be the default visibility selection.

 Event visibility can be edited by editing the "Event Basics" section of an event.
+Be sure to "Save" changes to save the visibility setting.
 See the article Editing an Existing Event for more instructions on how to do this.

 Either Drag & Drop an image over the Main Image area or click the cloud icon to browse your computer for an image.
 When you've selected an image, click Crop & Save to add the image to your event.
 The Main Image for your event will be displayed both as the thumbnail on event lists as well as the large image on the event landing page.